This brief gives advice for:

 NOTE- This brief is a companion piece to Roehm's Fabrication manual on Thermoforming.
 The brief you are reading adds to that information with specific data on skylights.
 Don't attempt to thermoform skylights until you understand the advice in both briefs.

-You can often use ACRYLITE® premium acrylic sheet, made by a continuous manufacturing process, in place of ACRYLITE® GP cell-cast sheet for skylights.
-ACRYLITE® premium sheet's engineered characteristics require slight fabrication modifications.
+You can often use ACRYLITE® Premium (FF) sheet, made by a continuous manufacturing process, in place of ACRYLITE® cast sheet for skylights.
+ACRYLITE® extruded sheet's engineered characteristics require slight fabrication modifications.
 These changes, such as lower oven temperatures and shorter heating times, reduce cycle time and production cost.

 Varieties of Domes

 The illustration above shows many possible dome configurations, including free-blown domes in circular, square, and rectangular shapes.
 Using skeleton mold fabrication, other potential shapes include pyramid and extended pyramid domes.
-Also shown are cold formed barrel vaults and sloped glazing.
-You can cold-form ACRYLITE® premium sheet within limitations.
+Also shown are cold-formed barrel vaults and sloped glazing.
+You can cold-form ACRYLITE® Premium (FF) sheet within limitations.
 The radius of curvature must equal or exceed 330 times the sheet's thickness.
 Sheet length must not exceed 8 feet.
 If these criteria are not met, internal stresses may cause crazing (numerous tiny cracks) in the material.

-ACRYLITE® premium sheet is safer than glass because of greater breakage resistance.
-Under impact beyond its resistance, ACRYLITE® premium sheet doesn't shatter into small slivers but breaks into comparatively large pieces.
-It complies with American National Standards Institute (ANSI) Z97.1-1975, Safety Glazing for Buildings.
+ACRYLITE® extruded sheet is safer than glass because of greater breakage resistance.
+Under impact beyond its resistance, ACRYLITE® Premium (FF) sheet doesn't shatter into small slivers but breaks into comparatively large pieces.
+It complies with American National Standards Institute (ANSI) Z97.1-2015, Safety Glazing for Buildings.

-Although ACRYLITE® premium sheet's tensile strength is 10,000 psi at room temperature (ASTM D638-room temperature=68°F/20°C), continuous loads below this value can induce stress-crazing.
+Although ACRYLITE® Premium (FF) sheet tensile strength is 10,000 psi at room temperature (ASTM D638-room temperature=68°F/20°C), continuous loads below this value can induce stress-crazing.
 For glazing applications, continuously imposed design loads shouldn't exceed 1,500 psi.
 In other applications involving continuous loading, loads should be less than 750 psi at 23°C (73°F).

-All thicknesses of colorless ACRYLITE® premium sheet transmit 92% of visible light.
+All thicknesses of colorless ACRYLITE® Premium (FF) sheet transmit 92% of visible light.
 White translucent ACRYLITE® premium sheet comes in three densities.
 Each white color's light transmission decreases as thickness increases.

-Approximate Light Transmission of White Translucent ACRYLITE® Premium Sheet
+Approximate Light Transmission of White Translucent ACRYLITE® Premium (FF) sheet

 |Color No.||Color Name||Thickness|

-Other ACRYLITE® premium colors available in 3, 4.5, and 6 mm thicknesses are listed in the chart below.
+Other ACRYLITE® Premium (FF) sheet colors available in 3, 4.5, and 6 mm thicknesses are listed in the chart below.
 Light transmission of these transparent colors is the same for all thicknesses.

-Approximate Light Transmission of Transparent ACRYLITE® Premium Colors
+Approximate Light Transmission of Transparent ACRYLITE® Extruded Colors

 |Color No.||Light Transmission||Solar Energy Transmission|

-Wash ACRYLITE® premium sheet with a mild soap (dishwashing liquid) and plenty of lukewarm water.
+Wash ACRYLITE® Premium (FF) sheet with a mild soap (dishwashing liquid) and plenty of lukewarm water or with ACRIFIX® AC 1010.
 Apply light pressure with a soft, clean cloth.
 Rinse with clear water; blot dry with a damp cloth or chamois.
 To remove grease, oil, or tar, use a good grade of hexane, aliphatic naphtha, or kerosene.
 Obtain these solvents at a paint or hardware store; use as recommended by manufacturers.
-Immediately wash away oily film residue with a mild soap and water solution.
+Immediately wash away oily film residues with a mild soap and water solution.

 DO NOT USE: Window cleaning sprays, kitchen scouring compounds, or solvents such as acetone, gasoline, benzene, carbon tetrachloride, or lacquer thinner.